chengniedotcom/chengniedotcom.github.io/notes/the-war-of-art.md

 1. Resistance presents us with a series of plausible, rational justifications for why we shouldn’t do our work.

 1. What Resistance leaves out, of course, is that all this means diddly.
 Tolstoy had thirteen kids and wrote War and Peace.
 Lance Armstrong had cancer and won the Tour de France three years and counting.
-Book was written in 2002 sicne Lance had the first champion in 1999.
-It's the same year that I started working on my college entrance exams seriously.
+[The book was written in 2002 when Lance Armstrong was yet to be busted.
+Lance had the first champion in 1999.
+It's the same year that I made a serious effort to work on my college entrance exams.]

 1. Defeating Resistance is like giving birth.
 It seems absolutely impossible until you remember that women have been pulling it off successfully, with support and without, for fifty million years.

 1. The amateur plays for fun.
 The professional plays for keeps.
 To the amateur, the game is his avocation.
 To the pro it’s his vocation.
 The amateur plays part-time, the professional full-time.
 The amateur is a weekend warrior.
 The professional is there seven days a week.